Acizza/TwichIRC/README.md

 A simple CLI-based IRC client for Twitch, primarily for Linux.

-Note that, for the moment, you will have to hard-code your user information and channels that you want to join.
+Note that, for the moment, you will have to hard-code your user information.
 This will be fixed in the future.